What levels of AST & ALT Indicate Dangerous Liver Damage?

 To Assess liver damage, your doctor will:

 - Take an accurate history: to assess the cause of ALT and AST elevation.
-Also, he will ask you about the symptoms of liver inflammation (jaundice, liver pain, clay stools, change in color of urine, etc.).
+Also, he will ask you about the symptoms of liver inflammation (jaundice, liver pain, clay stools, change in the color of urine, etc.).

 - Ask about the cause, such as diet habits, alcohol intake, fever, history of hepatitis virus infection, recent drug or herbal intake, etc.